Explained: Reason behind naming 'Mughal Garden' in Rashtrapati Bhavan

 Delhi is the place where the Mughal emperor Firoz Shah Tughlaq laid out 1,200 gardens with the touch of mughal traditions.

 The mughal gardens of Delhi depict the era and culture of the mughal reign for decades.
-Later the British blended the traditions with English aesthetics.
+Later the British mingled the traditions with English aesthetics.

-The gardens like Shalimar Bagh, Sahibabad or Begum Bagh with showcasing flora also embody power and domination.
+The gardens like Shalimar Bagh, Sahibabad or Begum Bagh with showcasing flora also personify power and domination.

-Sir Edward Lutyens incorporated the British dominance with the Islamic heritage while designing the majestic garden.
+Sir Edward Lutyens assimilated British prowess with the Islamic heritage while designing the majestic garden.

-Lutyens' design of the Mughal Garden was inspired by the mughal gardens in Jammu and Kashmir, the gardens of Taj Mahal, and miniature paintings of India and Persia.
+The design of Mughal Garden was inspired by the gardens of Taj Mahal, the gardens in Jammu and Kashmir, and miniature paintings of India and Persia.

 Wheat cultivation in Mughal Garden?

-Sir Edward Lutyens carried out the plantings two years before the Viceroy, Lord Irwin, moved in, in 1928-29.
+in 1928-29, two years before the Viceroy, Lord Irwin, moved in the estate, Sir Edward Lutyens carried out the plantings in the self-designed garden.

-The first Governor-General of India C Rajagopalachari was initially reluctant to live at the 330-acre property, that represented British legacy.
+The first Governor-General of India C Rajagopalachari was at first reluctant to live at the 330-acre estate, that represented British legacy.

 Explained: Here is why imported electric cars will become costlier